IvanTurgenev/whocasa/README.md

 7) Use `nmap` or Fing (android app) to determine the MAC adresses of the devices you wanna keep track.

-8) Add those MAC adresses to `idsuser.csv` file with the format `MACADDRESS,NAMEDEVICE`.
+8) Add those MAC adresses to `idsuser.csv` file with the format `MACADDRESS,NAMEDEVICE` it already has some example mac addresses.

 9) Script must run as root, or `sudo`.(i think `nmap` requires this for mac addresses).